Story vs. Plot

 .….“How did you manage to survive, Penelope?”

-…..“It wasn’t too bad.
+…..“It wasn’t too hard.
 During the summer months, when the zombie hoards were decimating most of the city, we just kicked back and watched TV.
 Since zombies don’t have a clue how to use elevators, my cousin Kenny and I lived in the penthouse suite of the Ritz Carlton and every week or so I’d take the express down to the basement and raid the kitchen.
 I mostly lived on cans of soup and, until the power died, frozen beef patties.
 Oh, sure, the meandering dead eventually found a way in.
 One of those damn zombies killed Kenny and another ate my dog’s brain, so that’s when I left.
 And here I am.”

 Wait—they killed Kenny?
 They ate Spot’s brain?
 Sounds like a great deal was indeed happening up in the penthouse.
 And yet so much potential drama is told in summation.
 Meh!
 As a reader, I want to know how the zombies discovered the penthouse!
 If Kenny or Spot were important characters in your book, I’d expect a far more dramatic and heartfelt sendoff than a brief word or two.
 Show us the terror.
 Show us Spot’s brain in all of its delightfully gory detail.

 4. Don’t use dialogue to introduce reader-feeder.
-(Reader-feeder being too much information, too quickly compressed, or else information that the writer attempts to reveal to the reader via characters already well aware of that info…and thus without a logical necessity to reveal to one another.)
+(Reader-feeder being too much information, too quickly compressed, or else information that the writer attempts to reveal to the reader via characters already aware of that info…and thus without any logical necessity to reveal such info.)

 For instance, let’s say we’re writing a novel that centers on twin brothers, Ed and Ned, living in a small Midwestern town—and they’re desperately trying to solve their father’s murder.
-A few pages in, Ed turns to Ned and says, “Sheriff, our murdered father’s name was Stanley.”
-Even if readers don’t yet know this information, both brothers obviously know it (and most likely the sheriff knows the name as well), so the revelation—as written—comes across as reader feeder.
+A few pages in, Ed and Ned barge into the sheriff’s office and say, “Sheriff, our murdered father, Stanley Jones, was being forced to sell the farm to Edmond Jones to build his shopping mall!”
+Even if readers don’t yet know much this information, the revelation—as written—comes across as stilted and unrealistic (a.k.a.: reader feeder.)

 The quick fix is by tweaking the dialogue to more discreetly reveal such info: